 - Open a command at the App folder and run the npm start command:

 npm startThis will build all source files, start a lightweight web server and launch another browser window with the (at this point, almost empty) web app.

 The initial bookstore model can be found in the file

 CodeGen/bookstore.ymn.
-You don't need the model yet to get started, but you will need it during the following parts of
+You don't need the model yet to get started, but you will need it during the following parts of the tutorial.

 - Start Yellicode Modeler.